athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Spells/Spinning Staff.md

 columnWidth: x
 abilities_top:
   - name: ""

 abilities_mid:
   - name: ""
     desc: "You spin your staff with a twirling flourish, attacking two foes and transforming the momentum into magical energy to charge for your next [[Actions/Spellstrike|Spellstrike]].
 Make a melee Strike with your staff against one foe and then a second melee Strike with your staff against a different foe.
-Your multiple attack penalty applies to both of these attacks as normal.\n\n_Note: Conflux spells refresh Spellstrike._"
+Your multiple attack penalty applies to both of these attacks as normal."
 sourcebook: "_Pathfinder Secrets of Magic_"
 ```